 - Others report social isolation, racial or economic barriers, or language and cultural barriers

 When effectively utilized mobile health units meet the needs of patients who may otherwise go untreated.
 They provide dental care for school children, and mammography screenings for women 45 years and older, along with medical screenings for minor to serious illnesses, all of which may otherwise be ignored.
 If there is a diagnosis that needs further care the patient will be referred to the MHCs home organization for treatment.
 There are many ways mobile clinics help the organization’s bottom line – patient referrals, a roving billboard advertising your health system and sending a clear message that you care about your community.
 MHCs show up in locations that are convenient for the patient, making it more likely they will utilize the service.
 As the need for better healthcare grows in a post-pandemic environment, so will the need for institutions to be competitive.
-Mobile health clinics exist as a tool to provide expanded healthcare and to enhance the profitability of the institution, so we can stem the tide of so many hospital closures.
+Mobile medical exists as a tool to provide expanded healthcare and to enhance the profitability of the institution, so we can stem the tide of so many hospital closures.

 Additional Sources Include: